praw-dev/praw/docs/pages/configuration_files.rst

   'local' site in your *user*-level or *local*-level ``praw.ini`` file.

 Additional sites can be added to represent other instances of reddit or simply provide an additional set of credentials for easy access to that account.
+This is done by adding ``[YOUR_SITE]`` to the ``praw.ini`` file and then calling it in :class:`praw.Reddit`.
+For example, you could add the following to your ``praw.ini`` file:

+.. code_block:: text

+    [YOUR_SITE]
+	domain: www.myredditsite.com
+	ssl_domain: ssl.myredditsite.com
+	user: bboe
+	pswd: this_isn't_my_password
+	api_request_delay: 7.0

+From there, to specify the reddit instance of "YOUR_SITE", you would do something like this:

+.. code_block:: python

+    import praw

+	r = praw.Reddit(user_agent='Custom Site Example for PRAW', site_name='YOUR_SITE')

+Of course, you can use any of the above Configuration Variables as well.

 Example praw.ini file
 ^^^^^^^^^^^^^^^^^^^^^